 - Look through the folder for anything with the name “Mac Auto Fixer.”

 - If you find anything, drag it to the Trash and empty it.

 Tip: CleanMyMac X can also remove login items and launch agents with just a couple of clicks.

 Mac Auto Fixer may also install browser extensions to redirect your homepage or change your default search engine.
 You need to remove them.

-- Go to Preferences, choose Extensions, and look for any extensions you didn’t install.
+- Go to Settings, choose Extensions, and look for any extensions you didn’t install.

 - If you see one, click on it and choose Uninstall.

-- Use the Search tab in Preferences to reset the default search engine and General to change the default homepage.
+- Use the Search tab in Settings to reset the default search engine and General to change the default homepage.

 - In the address bar, type: chrome://extensions and look for extensions that shouldn’t be there.

-- If you find one, press Remove to get rid of it.
+- If you find one, click Remove to get rid of it.